Southampton Airport: 21st century

-In 2003, the airport reached 1 million passengers.
+In 2003, the airport reached one million passengers.

 In 2010, the airport arranged a series of events to commemorate the 100th anniversary of the first flight at the airport.
 In 2012, the Olympic flame visited the airport as part of the torch relay for the 2012 Olympics, in London.
 In October 2014, Heathrow Airport Holdings reached an agreement to sell the airport, together with those at Glasgow and Aberdeen, for £1 billion to AGS Airports, a consortium of Ferrovial and Macquarie Group.

 In 2016 the airport won the Airport of the Year award of the European Regional Airlines Association, having demonstrated extraordinary involvement with the local community and reducing its carbon footprint, whilst growing and expanding in a highly competitive market.
 In March of the same year, Aer Lingus Regional announced it would fly from Southampton to Cork Airport with an ATR 72, operated by Stobart Air.
-In 2017, the airport reached 2 million passengers.
+In 2017, the airport reached two million passengers.
 In 2019 Southampton was ranked third of 30 airports in the UK for customer satisfaction by Which? magazine, with a score of 77%.
-In May, Aer Lingus cancelled its flight to Cork Airport.
 On 5 June Air Force One touched down in Southampton carrying then president, Donald Trump.
 He then travelled to Portsmouth to mark the 75th anniversary of D-Day.
 The Boeing 757 was the biggest jet ever to visit Southampton.

-When Flybe collapsed, the airport lost 95% of its routes.
-Over the next 12 months, multiple airlines would restart both old Flybe routes and some new routes.

-On the 9 December 2020, British Airways (BA Cityflyer) announced they would fly to 13 destinations, mainly holiday destinations, to Spain, Portugal, France, Germany, Italy and Greece.
+On 9 December 2020, British Airways (BA CityFlyer) announced they would fly to 13 destinations, mainly holiday destinations, to Spain, Portugal, France, Austria, Italy and Greece.
 These flights filled the void left by Flybe.

+On 25 May 2023, easyJet announced that they would start flying to two domestic destinations, with twice weekly flights to Glasgow and thrice weekly flights to Belfast International starting at the end of October.
+On 7 November 2023, easyJet yet again announced they would start flying to two summer destinations, those being Faro once a week and Alicante once a week.
+Not long after, easyJet announced the third summer route, a twice weekly service to Palma de Mallorca.

 Operations

 Terminal

-Southampton Airport has one terminal which has 12 stands.
+Southampton Airport has one terminal which has twelve stands.
 None of the stands are equipped with jet bridges.
-Inside the terminal, there are 19 check-ins, 11 of which are automated.
+Inside the terminal, there are thirteen check-in desks.
 Facilities include coffee shops, bars, stationers, a duty-free shop and an upstairs lounge.

 Airfield

-Southampton has one asphalt runway.
-Historically, there were three runways: one following the current one, one intersecting the current runway at 90 degrees at the north side of the airfield, and one which crossed through the middle of the current runway.
-It is clearly visible where the northern runway was: it is why there is a panhandle at the north east of the airfield.
-All these runways were grass.
-The only remaining runway is 02/20 which is 1723 metres long and 37 metres wide.
-Only runway 20 has an Instrument Landing System.
-02 has VOR/DME and NDB.
-Visual approach is allowed on both 02 and 20.
-The airport must close from 23:00 to 06:00, but can operate 10 flights monthly between those times.
-Helicopters are heavily restricted.